 VILLAGE VOICE: "The idea of an Esalen for neurotic werewolves is so right and funny in itself that one can forgive The Howling a multitude of minor sins.
 Given a more careful build-up, some Val Lawton-Style atmospherics, and greater restraint in its special effects, the film might well have been a horror classic.
 As it stands now, it's a superior entertainment – as creepy, witty, and suggestive as its disreputable genre would warrant."

-When Robin Groves, a writer is crippled by agoraphobia, she decides to rent an isolated house in upstate New York to get away from the city so she can concentrate on her writing.
-She doesn’t know that the house was a former brothel and is haunted by the spirits of murdered prostitutes and their madame Gloria Grahame.
+When Robin Groves, a writer, is crippled by agoraphobia, she decides to rent an isolated house in upstate New York to get away from the city so she can concentrate on her writing.
+She doesn't know that the house is a former brothel and is haunted by the spirits of murdered prostitutes and their madame, Gloria Grahame.

 This ghost story places Carradine down in the middle of a haunting with a supportive role as Col. LeBrun the gun-loving, bearded wheel-chair-bound owner of a house with a secret past.
 He reacts with shock when he first meets Robin Groves and suffers a stroke which reveals he's got something haunting him.

-Later, after he confesses on his death bed it is revealed that back in the 1940s, he hired thugs to break into the brothel (the house she is renting from him) and steal the baby of one of the prostitutes that his son fathered.
-But the men go berserk and kill not only the son’s prostitute girlfriend, his son, and everyone else.
-This is shown in flashback which features, the silver screen femme fatale Gloria Grahame in her last role.
+Later, after he confesses on his death bed, it is revealed that back in the 1940s, he hired thugs to break into the brothel (the house she is renting from him) and steal the baby of one of the prostitutes that his son fathered.
+But the men go berserk and kill not only the son’s prostitute girlfriend but also his son and everyone else.
+This is shown in flashback, which features the silver screen femme fatale Gloria Grahame in her last role.
 The Nesting was shot in upstate New York and was originally titled Phobia.

-Gloria Grahame: iconic Hollywood movie star appears in The Nesting as the prohibition era Madam.
+Gloria Grahame: The iconic Hollywood movie star appears in The Nesting as the prohibition era Madam.

 In a VARIETY REVIEW, "John Carradine provides black humor and exposition."